Savage Land: Fictional history

 During the "Avengers vs. X-Men" storyline, Captain America ends up fighting Gambit in the Savage Land.

 As part of the "Marvel NOW!" event, some of The Garden's evolution seeds had fallen into the Savage Land.
 While working to get it under control, the Avengers find that A.I.M. is also there where they test the extracted formula from one of the pods and tests it on their intern Dr. Jema.
 The formula puts a strain on Dr. Jema just as the Avengers arrive.

-As part of the "All-New, All-Different Marvel", Magneto led a new team of X-Men to protect mutant-kind at all costs with their base in the Savage Land.
+As part of the "All-New, All-Different Marvel", Magneto led a new team of X-Men to protect mutants at all costs with their base in the Savage Land.

 During the "Empyre" storyline, the Cotati have invaded the Savage Land.

 Conservation status

 The United Nations considers the Savage Land an international wildlife preserve and forbids any commercial exploitation of its resources.
 Areas of the Savage Land are tame enough that the X-Men visit for recreation, including having a vacation home there.